Elite D Plan 2017

 In the event you are unable to use an in network pharmacy and none of the above scenarios would apply; you must have prior authorization (advance approval) from our plan to get prescriptions from an out-of-network pharmacy provider.
 If you pay out-of-pocket for a prescription and you feel we should cover this expense, please contact us or send the bill to us for payment review.
 You can find more detailed information regarding how this is done in your Evidence of Coverage.

 Interpreter Services Information can be found here.
 We have interpreter services available to answer questions about our health and drug plan.
-To get an interpreter, call us at (800) 394‐5566.
+To get an interpreter, call Customer Service.
 This is a free service.

 Senior Preferred is an HMO plan with a Medicare contract.
 Enrollment in Senior Preferred depends on contract renewal.
 Medicare Advantage & Part D contracts are reviewed annually by The Centers for Medicare and Medicaid Services to determine renewal status of the plan.
 You must continue to pay your Medicare Part B premium.
 The benefit information provided herein is a brief summary, not a comprehensive description of benefits.
 Members must use plan providers except in emergency or urgent care situations or for out-of-area renal dialysis.
 For more information contact the plan.